 All types of manuscripts should contain an abstract.
 An abstract of 250 words maximum should be provided on a separate page (abstract only, without authors and affiliation).
 The abstract of an original article should be structured into four headings: Introduction, Materials and Methods, Results, and Conclusions.
 For other article types, abstracts do not have to be structured.

-Please provide 3-5 keywords from MeSH database, when possible, available at: http://www.nlm.nih.gov/mesh/meshhome.html
+Please provide 3-5 keywords from the MeSH database, when possible, available at: http://www.nlm.nih.gov/mesh/meshhome.html

 In the Introduction section, the authors should highlight new information in the manuscript, the hypothesis, and the aim of their work.
 The Introduction section should not contain results and conclusions.